RudiVladusic/art-gallery/README.md

 # Art Gallery

-Working on through-the-history gallery of arts with the power of [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/).
+Through-the-history gallery of arts powered by [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/).

 ## Live